 Quick Guides

-Our quick guides are short checklists designed as self-teaching aids that highlight the main points from our longer training articles.
+Our quick guides are short checklists designed as self-teaching aids that highlight the main points from some of our longer training articles.
 All are linked to the articles they summarise.
 The quick guide checklists are designed to offer a recap of the main points in the original pieces so that journalists who are using our training can remind themselves of the essential considerations when covering news.
 Scroll down our site map for all the content in this and other sections.

-How to produce a radio news bulletin
+Writing a radio news script

-How to use adjectives and adverbs in journalism
+Adjectives and adverbs in journalism

 Streamline your writing with this short how-to checklist.
 Use it to strip away confusing clutter and sharpen your journalism for better clarity.

-Including the human angle
+Including the human angle in news

 Use this checklist to make sure you always add a human angle to news stories to help your audience identify with your content better.